The Truth About Happily Ever After

 My kryptonite.

 I'll be honest - at the beginning, as right as it felt, part of me was convinced I was just a rebound.
-I mean, no man fresh out of a relationship wants anything serious, right?
+I mean, no man fresh out of a years-long relationship wants anything serious, right?

-Shows how little I knew him.
+Just shows how little I knew him.

 And if so, we’d part ways, no pressure, no drama.
 I wasn't playing games; I was simply being honest about what I wanted in my life.